Registering for a Card

 It is your responsibility to keep track of due dates.
 Fines will not be waived due to courtesy notices not being received or receipts being lost.

 If your library record has fines of $25.00 or greater, you will be unable to checkout more material, or renew online, until some of it is paid for.
-Payments can be made by cash or check (payable to the City of Santa Clara) at the front desk, or you can pay by credit card by logging into your account online.
+Payments can be made by cash or check (payable to the City of Santa Clara) at the front desk, or you can pay by credit card (Visa or Mastercard only) by logging into your account online.

 Library accounts that owe at least $50 in fines and bills will be referred to a collection agency.
 A $10 collections fee will also be added to the fines on the account.
 Patrons who have been referred to collections are responsible for paying all charges in full to avoid being credit-reported.